About This Policy

 - Support and Service Staff employees should not accumulate more than 80 hours of compensatory time.

-- Staff classified as Professional Overtime Eligible (PAO or PAS) should not accumulate more than 160 hours of compensatory time.
+- Staff classified as Professional Overtime Eligible (PAO) should not accumulate more than 160 hours of compensatory time.

 - The campus human resources office may approve higher accumulations for unusual circumstances that are in the University's best interest, up to the FLSA mandated limit of 240 hours; for law enforcement, fire protection, emergency response personnel, and employees engaged in seasonal activities, University Human Resources may approve accumulations up to 480 hours as allowed under the FLSA.